grafana/loki/docs/sources/logql/functions.md

 `{{ regexReplaceAllLiteral "(a*)bc" .some_label "${1}a" }}`
 ```

-`regexReplaceAllLiteral` returns a copy of the input string, replacing matches of the Regexp with the replacement string replacement The replacement string is substituted directly, without using Expand.
+`regexReplaceAllLiteral` function returns a copy of the input string and replaces matches of the Regexp with the replacement string replacement.
+The replacement string is substituted directly, without using Expand.

 ```template
 `{{ regexReplaceAllLiteral "(ts=)" .timestamp "timestamp=" }}`
 ```

-You can combine multiple function using pipe.
-For example, if you want to strip out spaces and make the request method in capital, then you would write the following template: `{{ .request_method | TrimSpace | ToUpper }}`.
+You can combine multiple functions using pipe.
+For example, to strip out spaces and make the request method in capital, you would write the following template: `{{ .request_method | TrimSpace | ToUpper }}`.

 ## lower

 > Added in Loki 2.1

-Convert to lower case.
+Use this function to convert to lower case.

 Signature: